Detopall/TrackSplitter/README.md

 ./run.sh
 ```

-- Build the Docker image (if not already built)
+- Builds the Docker image (if not already built)
-- Run the container (if it isn't already running)
+- Runs the containers (using docker compose, if it isn't already running)
-- Open the app in your default web browser at `http://localhost:5173/`
+- Opens the app in your default web browser at `http://localhost:5173/`

 #### Stop